 With the avoidant attachment style, also known as avoidant-dismissive, you’re essentially the opposite of someone with an anxious style.

 You don’t long for intimacy—instead, you’re so skeptical of getting close to people that you often avoid emotional connections.
-You likely also do your best to make sure you don’t rely on other people, and they don’t rely on you.
+You likely also do your best to be independent.
+You ensure that you don’t rely on other people.
+At the same time, they don’t rely on you.

 The avoidant attachment style often originates with a caregiver who wasn’t available or flat out wasn’t interested in parenting.

-Because your needs were never met, you were forced to soothe yourself—and that involuntary independence impacts how you behave in relationships now.
+Your needs were never met.
+As a result, you were forced to soothe yourself.
+That involuntary independence impacts how you behave in relationships now.

 • You feel like you can take care of yourself and you don’t need anyone else